 Power disconnect.
-The power cord disconnects the product from the power source.
-Do not block the power cord; it must remain accessible to the user at all times.
+The power switch disconnects the product from the power source.
+See instructions for the location.
+Do not block the power switch; it must remain accessible to the user at all times.

 Do not operate without covers.
 Do not operate this product with covers or panels removed.